 - Share your expression of interest on our Health Research Hub Discussion Forum on LinkedIn.

-To connect with priority populations, it is important to meet consumers and communities in their own space and take the time to build relationships and trust before talking about the research.
-Here are some strategies to consider:
+- Meeting consumers and communities in their own space and take the time to build relationships and trust before talking about the project.

-- Provide something of benefit to the community in exchange for time with them.
+- Offering something of value to the community in exchange for their time and input.

 Key considerations:

-- Have early conversations with consumers about how they would like to be compensated, as it can impact their taxable income, pension or benefits.
+- Discuss Compensation Early: Have early conversations with consumers about how they would like to be compensated.
+Payment may affect their taxable income, pension, or government benefits, so it is important to provide clear information and options.

 Now that your project is underway and consumers are on board, the hard work begins to build and maintain that relationship.
 Most of this comes back down to building a safe space for contribution and regular, two-way communication.
 Some key tips to ensure these include: